threadi/wp-personio-integration-light/readme.txt

 * Added new templates for position title and excerpts
 * Added possibility to export and import all settings
 * Added daily checks for availability of the Personio-page of your positions
+* Added new pattern in Block Editor for fast implementing custom views of positions
 * Advanced Blocks for Positions in Block Editor
 * Advanced classic widgets for Positions
 * Added more simple initial styling for more often used themes